 I purchased this PE MicroLab in March 2023, and did some restoration work as described here.
-This page was last updated Apr 9 2023 (C) Herb Johnson all rights reserved.
+In Oct 2025 I bought a second MicroLab.
+This page was last updated NOv 22 2025 (C) Herb Johnson all rights reserved.
 Search my Web site to find other Web page content of interest.
 My home Web page for restoration of vintage computing is at this link.

 This PE magazine Microlab was purchased online at auction.
 The price was modest likely because of its rusty appearance.
 But the interior was merely dusty and looked in reasonable shape.